Stylok5/Project-1-Tetris/README.md

 ## Wins and Challenges

-I was particularly happy when I figured a way to freeze a tetromino at the bottom by making a new invisible line that would contain the class of taken.
+I was particularly happy when figured out a way to freeze a tetromino at the bottom by making a new invisible line that would contain the class of taken.
 Another big win was achieving my stretch goals of making a smaller grid that would display the next tetromino and making the levels change depending on the lines successfully removed.

-I would say the biggest challenges would be figuring out the freeze function, fixing the bugs having to do with the rotation of the tetrominoes and the level change.
+I faced quite a lot of challenges, particularly figuring out the freeze function logic, fixing the bugs related to the tetrominoe's rotation and implementing the level change and game over functionalities.
+The last two proved more challenging than I had initially though as they generated quite a few bugs, like pausing not working when a level is changed, and tetrominoes that kept falling even after game over was triggered.

 ## Future Content and Improvements

-Some future improvements would be to make the app mobile responsive as the styling only works for a 27 inch screen or a 14 inch macbook screen but breaks for smaller screens.
+Some future improvements would be to make the app mobile responsive as the styling only works for a 27 inch screen or a 14 inch macbook screen but breaks for smaller or bigger screens.
 Improving code readability and conciseness would also be a priority.

 ## Key Learnings